unknownerror-yds/ADD_NOTE/README.md

 **Introduction**

-While Listening / Reading something, taking notes is a important procedure.
+While Listening / Reading something, taking notes is an important procedure.

 So here is a android app for doing same in which u can perform all CRUD operations.